 Here are several ways you can get that word out online:

-3) If you’ve read the book, give it a favorable 4 or 5 star rating
+3) If you’ve read the book and enjoyed it, give it a favorable 4 or 5 star rating and write a review.

-4) Click on favorable reviews to say they were helpful
+2) Click on favorable reviews to say they were helpful.

-5) Report unfavorable reviews as not helpful and perhaps leave a refuting comment if you’ve read the book
+3) Report unfavorable reviews as not helpful and perhaps leave a refuting comment if you’ve read the book.

 Other Places to post Reviews:

-1) Have the author as a guest blogger
+1) Invite the author as a guest blogger or for a Q. & A. or for an interview.

 When you write a review, focus on the aspect of the book that you liked the most.
 I can usually find a character or story element that I loved.
 It’s okay to briefly mention the negative as long as you also include the positive.